EmanueleGames/TacticGame/README.md

 **Engine:** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Unreal Engine
 **Language:** &nbsp;&nbsp; Unreal Engine Blueprints
 <br/>
-> All the game elements: camera, grid, units, movement, combat system, etc. are synchronize with Unreal Events (Dispatchers and Listeners)
+> All game elements: camera, grid, units, movement, combat system, etc. are synchronized with Unreal Events (Dispatchers and Listeners)
-> The movement is realized with the A* Pathfinding algorithm
+> The grid movement is realized with the A* Pathfinding algorithm.
 > Collision for terrain and line of sight are implemented with Unreal Trace Channels.
 > Enemy units are controlled by an AI that analyze the best move/spell combination available to each unit in their turn.

 ## Features
-* Game has a Debug mode and four pre-built combat scenarios
+* Game has a Debug mode and four pre-built combat scenarios.
 * Terrain, Units, Spells can all be customized in the Scene and in the corresponding Data Structures.
-* Camera controls: WASD for movement, QE for rotation
+* Camera controls: WASD for movement, QE for rotation.
 * Everything else (Menus, Tile/Unit selection, movement, etc.) is handled with mouse left and right click.

 ## Disclaimer